spoonapps/docs/reference/spoonscript/copy.md

 cp <source> <destination>
 ```

-Path may point to an inner directory, but must not point above the
+Source path may point to an inner subdirectory of the one mentioned above,
-directory mentioned above.
+but must not point above it.

 Destination may either be absolute path, or relative.
 In the second case,
-file is copied into a location related to current working directory.
+file is copied into a location related to the current working directory.

 Examples:
 ```